 At least one letter of recommendation from a teacher, guidance counselor, school official, coach or community service coordinator.

 Recommendations should come directly from the recommender and may be scanned, faxed or emailed to the Office of Admission or uploaded through the Common Application.

 You are required to send the following if the situation applies to you:

 An explanation of your activities over this time is required.
-This can be in the Interruption of Studies section of the Common App, through your Albion Student Portal, or in a short message to .
+This can be in the Interruption of Studies section of the Common App, through your Briton Bound account, or in a short message to .